ax-llm/ax/README.md

 const res = await gen.forward({ startNumber: 1 }, { stream: true });
 ```

-The above example will allow you to validate entire output fields as they are streamed in.
-This validation works with streaming and when not streaming and is triggered when the entire field value is available.
-For true validation while streaming checkout the below example.
-This will massively improve performance and save tokens at scale in production
+The above example allows you to validate entire output fields as they are streamed in.
+This validation works with streaming and when not streaming and is triggered when the whole field value is available.
+For true validation while streaming, check out the example below.
+This will massively improve performance and save tokens at scale in production.

 ```typescript
 // add a assertion to ensure all lines start with a number and a dot.